CSIS-iLab/csismag_wp/README.md

 ### Block Development

-This theme uses a custom plugin for Gutenbeg blocks: `csismag-blocks`.
+This theme uses a custom plugin for Gutenberg blocks: `csismag-blocks`.
 To develop blocks, follow these steps:

 ```shell
 $ cd wp-content/plugins/csismag-blocks
 $ npm install
 $ npm start
 ```

+### Editor Notes

+- Add `js-resize` to iFrames to have their height be dynamically calculated on their content.
+- To format the source information, you must select the source text in the caption and select the "Source Style" button on the toolbar

 ## Copyright / License Info